ZeusSoftIngBueroBauer/ZSQtLib/Doc/Libs/ZSIpcTrace/UsageTrcServer.md

 If the server is no longer needed it should be shutdown before it is destroyed.

-Shutting down the trace is also an asynchronous request as the gateway thread has to be stopped and destroyed afterwards.
+Shutting down the server is also an asynchronous request as the gateway thread has to be stopped and destroyed afterwards.

     void CTest::doTestStepTraceServerShutdown( ZS::Test::CTestStep* i_pTestStep )